fbpx

 Lost Maples State Natural Area

-Lost Maples State Natural Area, located in the Texas Hill Country, is renowned for its vibrant fall foliage, but it also offers excellent winter hiking opportunities.
-Hike over 10 miles of trails, where a breathtaking loop invites you to walk along the edge of a 2,200-foot cliff, all while admiring the natural beauty of vibrant wildflowers, towering canyon walls, and the serene flow of the Sabinal River.
+Lost Maples State Natural Area, located in the Texas Hill Country offers excellent winter hiking opportunities.
+Hike over 10 miles of trails, where a breathtaking loop invites you to walk along the edge of a 2,200-foot cliff.
+Along the way, you’ll admire the natural beauty of vibrant wildflowers, towering canyon walls, and the serene flow of the Sabinal River.

 The park’s trails, such as the East Trail and West Trail, wind through bigtooth maples, scenic canyons, bald cypress, and sycamore trees along the Sabinal River.
 Winter’s cooler temperatures make it ideal for exploring this picturesque park and enjoying its tranquility.